 Below you’ll find scholarly works published by members of the CCRI group in the last 4 years.
 (Additional references are available upon request.)
-For reports and materials on grant-funded projects please see the research projects on our website.
+For reports and materials on grant-funded projects please see our research projects: Transfer, New Baccalaureates, STEM, Transformative Change Initiative, and Pathways.

 Taylor, J., Kauppila, S. A., Cortez-Lopez, E., Soler, M. C., Bishop, C., Meza, E., McCambly, H., & Bragg, D. D. (2017, May).
 The implementation and outcomes of Credit When It’s Due (CWID) in 15 states.
 Seattle, WA: Community College Research Initiatives, University of Washington.